 Marketing and promotion

 For a long time, the only source of signups was an official Slack app directory.

 Only recently I’ve started looking into establishing new sources of users.
 I have to admit I have not been properly tracking visitor and signups sources so I can only assume which of the techniques I mention have the best effect.

 I’ve optimized the Abot landing page SEO for a couple of keywords, but currently, there are only a few daily visitors from organic search results.

-This blog generates decent traffic of a couple thousands daily visitors.
+My blog generates decent traffic of a couple hundred daily visitors.
 I’ve decided to leverage it for Abot promotion.
 I write mostly technical posts so they are a good occasion to mention Abot:

 Backlinks without a